 The anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
-They do this by examining the school's anti-bullying logbook and by discussion with the Headteacher.
+They do this by examining the school's anti-bullying logbook a nd review system with the behaviour lead (DHT) and by discussion with the Headteacher.
 Governors analyse information with regard to gender, age and ethnicity, perceived sexual orientation and any other characteristic/ background of all children involved in bullying incidents.